 Rich, Sweet, creamy, delicious with a hint of spice.
 This Cookie butter recipe is insanely easy to make.

-If you’ve never tasted cookie butter before I’m warning you step away now! this creamy butter is super addictive, even more addictive than nutella.
-Once you are hooked you can never stop.
+If you’ve never tasted cookie butter before, I’m warning you to step away now! this creamy butter is super addictive, even more addictive than Nutella.
+Once you are hooked, you can never stop.
 The secret to this cookie butter is basically a load of creamed cookies!
 Think of it as a big handful of cookie crumbs, but creamier.

 After making the cookie butter today I decided to try something a bit daring, I ate the cookie butter on the gingersnap cookies that I used to make the cookie butter.
 So I’m going to call them Gingersnap cookies with cookie butter frosting!
 One word..
 Delicious!!

-Nutella was not always available here in the U.S, it was actually invented in Belgium in 2001 by the winner of a prime TV show.
+Cookie Butter was not always available here in the U.S. It was invented by Els Scheppers, a contestant on a Belgian television show called The Inventors.
 Friends would usually have to ask people to send it over from there.
 They didn’t even know how to make it at home yet.
-It started appearing on shelf about 3 years ago.
+It started appearing on the shelves about 3 years ago.
 Luckily today we can just make it at home and save the extra cash.

 - 30 gingersnap cookies